knative/docs/CONTRIBUTING.md

 #### Choosing the correct branch

-It is likely that your docs contribution is either for new or changed features in the product, or for a fix or update existing content.
+It is likely that your docs contribution is either for new or changed features in the product, or for a fix or update to existing content.

 - **New or changed features**: If you are adding or updating documentation for a new or changed feature, you likely want to open your PR against the `master`